-In the 1960s and 70s, countercultural animators, puppeteers, and stop-motion artists brought non-mainstream techniques to a mass audience.
+In the 1960s and 70s, countercultural animators, puppeteers and stop-motion artists brought non-mainstream techniques to a mass audience.
 Terry Gilliam’s anarchic sequences in Monty Python’s Flying Circus blurred the line between cutout and collage.
-Elsewhere in the UK, Oliver Postgate’s stop-motion creations like The Clangers charmed viewers with a gentle world of mouse-like creatures who lived on the moon, spoke in whistles, and ate only soup.
+Elsewhere in the UK, Oliver Postgate’s stop-motion creations like The Clangers charmed viewers with a gentle world of mouse-like creatures who lived on the moon, spoke in whistles and ate only soup.

 Cel animation would remain prominent way into the 1980s.
-Here, we see the Studio Ghibli movies like My Neighbour Totoro making inroads with Western audiences.
+Here, we see the Studio Ghibli films like My Neighbour Totoro making inroads with Western audiences.
 But by the end of the decade, advances in computer technology led Disney to adopt digital techniques in productions like The Rescuers Down Under.

 Meanwhile, Pixar’s CGI short films like Luxo Jr. were gaining traction in tandem with the rise of 3D videogaming in Japan.
 Pixar’s first feature film, 1995’s Toy Story, was released to critical and commercial acclaim.
 The CGI era had begun.